Skip to main content

 • demonstrate systematic and detailed knowledge of attachment theory

-• explain and use a range of both qualitative and quantitative methodologies and findings to analysis the main claims of attachment theory
+• explain and use a range of qualitative and quantitative methodologies and findings to analysis the main claims of attachment theory

 • describe and evaluate current research and theories concerning emotional regulation and interpersonal relationships